 Normal period pain or dysmenorrhea should be mild and respond to simple treatments like ibuprofen, zinc, or a dairy-free diet.

-If period pain does not respond to simple treatments, it could be something more serious such as endometriosis or adenomyosis.
+If period pain does not respond to simple treatments, it’s severe period pain, and could be a symptom of a condition such as endometriosis, adenomyosis, fibroids, infection, pelvic congestion syndrome, or pelvic floor tension.

 Debilitating period pain is never normal.

-Normal period pain versus endometriosis
+Normal period pain versus severe period pain

 Normal period pain (primary dysmenorrhea) is mild cramping in your lower pelvis or back.
 It occurs during the first day or two of flow and improves with ibuprofen.
 It doesn’t interfere with your daily activities.